White Collar Crime

 Our Proven Record

-For over thirty years, the lawyers at Peters, Rubin & Sheffield have successfully provided proactive and aggressive representation to individuals accused of white collar crime in State and Federal courts.
+For over thirty years, the lawyers at Peters, Rubin, Sheffield & Hodges have successfully provided proactive and aggressive representation to individuals accused of white collar crime in State and Federal courts.
 Our successes have not gone unnoticed.
 The American Lawyer Media and Martindale-Hubbell™ recently selected us as a ‘Top Rated Lawyer in White Collar Criminal Defense Law.’
-The US News and World Report named Peters, Rubin & Sheffield a “Best Law Firm”.
+The US News and World Report named Peters, Rubin, Sheffield & Hodges a “Best Law Firm”.

-In the past year, Peters, Rubin & Sheffield has convinced federal and state prosecutors to dismiss formally filed charges and to forego charges altogether.
+In the past year, we have convinced federal and state prosecutors to dismiss formally filed charges and to forego charges altogether.
 These cases included allegations of Medicare fraud, embezzlement from Georgia Tech, and bank fraud.
 Currently, the firm is representing an educator indicted in the Atlanta Public School cheating scandal.
-Where Peters, Rubin & Sheffield is unable to stop cases from being prosecuted, the lawyers bring to the case meticulous trial preparation and passionate persuasion in the courtroom.
+Where we are unable to stop cases from being prosecuted, the lawyers bring to the case meticulous trial preparation and passionate persuasion in the courtroom.
 Each case is different and involves unique strategies, but one thing remains the same: a commitment to each client to do everything in our power to preserve the client’s guaranteed constitutional rights.

 Our Understanding of False Charges